-Also referred to as crossed-eyes or squint, strabismus is a visual disorder that occurs when the muscles controlling each eye do not work properly, resulting in asymmetrical movement of the eyes.
+Also referred to as crossed-eyes or squint, strabismus1 is a visual disorder that occurs when the muscles controlling each eye do not work properly, resulting in asymmetrical movement of the eyes.
 Individuals with strabismus may have one eye that looks straight ahead, while the other eye points downwards, upwards, inwards or outwards.

 Strabismus often begins in early childhood and requires prompt treatment to prevent permanent vision problems or vision loss.
-Not only can strabismus affect a child’s vision permanently, it can also result in feelings of shame and embarrassment for the child.
+Not only can strabismus affect a child’s vision permanently, but it can also result in feelings of shame and embarrassment for the child.
 If you detect any abnormal movements or misalignment between your child’s eyes, it is important to seek help immediately.

 Around 4% of American children suffer from strabismus, making it one of the most common vision disorders.
 As such, it is recommended that all children be screened for strabismus during the preschool years.

 To diagnose strabismus, our ophthalmologist will examine the patient's eyes and go over any existing symptoms.
 Common symptoms of strabismus include:

 In some instances, the misalignment may be very slight and the child may suffer from the common side effects of strabismus, making detection by a non-medical professional very difficult.
 For this reason, it is recommended that children between 3 and 3 ½ undergo an eye exam with Dr. Semaan, our optometrist, at our Huntington Beach, Orange County office.
 In addition, if there is a family history of strabismus or amblyopia, the child's vision should be checked even sooner.